Frequently Asked Questions

 What is the Auxiliary University Program?

 The Auxiliary University Program (AUP) provides operational and leadership training, as well as real-world experience, to Norwich undergraduates at any point in their academic careers.
 The Coast Guard does not have a Reserve Officers’ Training Corps (ROTC) program.
-The Auxiliary University Program does not offer a military commission.
+The AUP does not offer a military commission.
 Students interested in active duty or reserve Coast Guard opportunities must work with a Coast Guard recruiter.

 The AUP is designed to provide a pathway to a Coast Guard commission, in lieu of an ROTC offering.
-Students interested in a Coast Guard commission will gain significant experience through the AUP Program of Study, leadership opportunities, Auxiliary-based training, as well as a Coast Guard internship program.
+Students interested in a Coast Guard commission will gain significant experience through the AUP, leadership opportunities, Auxiliary-based training, and a Coast Guard internship program.

-Approximately 70% of Auxiliary University Program graduates gain a Coast Guard commission, versus approximately 3% for non-AUP graduates who apply for Officer Candidate School.
+Approximately 70% of AUP graduates gain a Coast Guard commission, versus approximately 3% for non-AUP graduates who apply for Officer Candidate School.

 First, you join the Coast Guard Auxiliary.
-All members of the Auxiliary University Program are also members of the Auxiliary.
-Once you are officially enrolled into the Auxiliary, you then complete an online application to the AUP.
+All members of the AUP are also members of the Auxiliary.
+Once you are officially enrolled into the Auxiliary, you then complete an AUP online application.

 What does the AUP curriculum look like?

-The AUP Program of Study provides a robust curriculum.
-This involves online, as well in-person, training.
-Examples of the courses required to achieve AUP Graduate Status include:
+The AUP provides a robust curriculum.
+This involves online and in-person training.
+Examples of the courses required to achieve AUP graduate status include:

 • Auxiliary Core Training that mirrors Homeland Security and Coast Guard required courses (Ethics – Personal Gifts, Sexual Harassment Prevention, Civil Rights Awareness, Privacy at DHS, Security Fundamentals, Workforce Resilience).